bruchh/co-creating/toolkit/docs/doing-participatory-research/five-steps-to-organizing-your-project.md

 - **Knowledge objectives (What knowledge is needed to achieve this?).** These define what kind of information and understanding you want to achieve.
 - **Practical objectives (What do you want to do?).** These are important for the impact you want your research to achieve.

-When phrasing research objectives for your 'Co-creating our city' project, it can be a good idea to use the SMART criteria: objectives should be Specific, Measurable, Attainable, Realistic, and Time-bound.
+When phrasing research objectives for your 'Co-Creating Our City' project, it can be a good idea to use the SMART criteria: objectives should be Specific, Measurable, Attainable, Realistic, and Time-bound.
 Applying SMART criteria to your chosen research objectives ensures clarity, feasibility, and accountability, and helps your project achieve research outcomes that are both meaningful and directly actionable.

 Finally, based on your chosen research objectives, you can develop a focused and specific research question.
 This research question will steer the rest of the research process.

-::: info Case study: Research objectives and research question from 'Co-creating our city' pilot project in Düsseldorf
+::: info Case study: Research objectives and research question from 'Co-Creating Our City' pilot project in Düsseldorf

 This example demonstrates how we worked through research objectives and toward an overarching research question in our pilot project in Düsseldorf.